 M. Howard Morse - Treasurer

-Mr. Morse is a Washington, D.C.,-based attorney and partner in the Cooley LLP law firm.
+Mr. Morse is a Washington, DC-based attorney and partner in the Cooley LLP law firm.
 He is active in a number of philanthropic causes.
-He was previously Treasurer and is currently the President of the Lillian and Albert Small Capital Jewish Museum.
-This museum (formerly the Jewish Historical Society of Greater Washington) has recently relocated and preserved a 150-year old historic synagogue, and is currently undertaking a capital campaign and building a new museum in Washington, D.C.
+He was previously Treasurer and is currently the President of the Lillian and Albert Small Capital Jewish Museum (formerly the Jewish Historical Society of Greater Washington), which has recently moved and preserved a 150-year old historic synagogue and is undertaking a capital campaign and building a new museum in Washington, DC.
 Mr. Morse also serves on the National Council of the National Parks Conservation Association, a nonpartisan organization that works to protect and preserve the nation’s most iconic and inspirational places for future generations.
 He is a graduate of Dartmouth College and Harvard Law School.

 Katherine Stevenson - Secretary